 The Louisville Ballet School wants to share the joy of dance with students from our entire region.
-School Fellowship and Work-Study Tuition Exchange Program applications are due by 5:00 pm Friday, August 10, 2012.
+School Fellowship and Work-Study Tuition Exchange Program applications are due by 5:00 pm Friday, August 2, 2013.
 No late or incomplete applications will be considered.
-Any awards are only applicable to the 12-13 School year (August-May) and any required service hours must be completed by the end of each semester.
+Awards are only applicable to the 13-14 School year (August-May) and any required service hours must be completed by the end of each semester.

-For students who demonstrate exceptional aptitude and merit, there are a limited number of partial tuition fellowships awarded for the 2012 – 2013 school year.
-Awards are granted based on exceptional merit to students who have studied in the School for a minimum of one year (or have attended Level 3 or 4 of the Summer Dance Programs or Summer Intensive) and who are enrolled for a minimum of three classes per week and Spring Showcase during the 12-13 school year.
+For students who demonstrate exceptional aptitude and merit, there are a limited number of partial tuition fellowships awarded for the 13 – 14 school year.
+Awards are granted based on exceptional merit to students who have studied in the School for a minimum of one year (or have attended Level 3 or 4 of the Summer Dance Programs or Summer Intensive) and who are enrolled for a minimum of three classes per week and Spring Showcase during the 13-14 school year.
 Students who are granted fellowship awards are ambassadors of the Louisville Ballet School and will be expected to participate at various School and public events.
-Families who have not completed their fellowship responsibilities by the end of the Fall Semester, December 1st, will not be able to continue to receive benefits from the Fellowship Program for the Spring Semester.
-Additionally, those families who do not complete fellowship responsibilities in a timely manner will not be eligible to apply for the program in the future.
+Families who have not completed their fellowship responsibilities by the end of the Fall Semester, November 26th, may lose their Fellowship benefits for the Spring Semester.
+Additionally, those families who do not complete their fellowship responsibilities in a timely manner will become ineligible to apply for the program for the following school year.
 For additional information, please click here to view and submit the School Fellowship Application Form online.

 Work-Study Tuition Exchange Program

-Dedicated applicants may apply for a limited number of work-study opportunities in exchange for credit toward their dance training for the 12-13 school year.
+Dedicated applicants may apply for a limited number of work-study opportunities in exchange for credit toward their dance training for the 13-14 school year.
 Work-Study Tuition Exchange participants are selected based on financial need and project proposal through a non-audition application and evaluation process.
 Students and/or parents accepted into the Work-Study Exchange Program are assigned specific duties that provide valuable assistance to the Louisville Ballet School.
 The number of work-study hours assigned is based on evaluation of individual applications and proposed contributions.
-Families who have not completed their work-study responsibilities by the end of the Fall Semester, December 1st, will not be able to receive benefits from the Work-Study Exchange Program for the Spring Semester.
-Additionally, those families who do not complete fellowship responsibilities in a timely manner will not be eligible to apply for the program in the future.
+Families who have not completed their work-study responsibilities by the end of the Fall Semester, November 26th, may lose their Work-Study Exchange Program benefits for the Spring Semester.
+Additionally, those families who do not complete work-study responsibilities in a timely manner will become ineligible to apply for the program for the following school year.
 For additional information, please click here to view and submit the Work-Study Tuition Exchange Program Application Form online.